DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-bar-codes/qr-code.md

 The following properties are specific to the **QR** type and available in the [Property Grid](../../report-designer-tools/ui-panels/property-grid.md) under the **Symbology** property:

+* **Auto Module**
+    Gets or sets whether the Module property value should be calculated automatically based upon the barcode's size.

 * **Compaction Mode**

     Specifies whether numeric, alpha-numeric or byte information should be used as the bar code's data.